 Throughout this phase, estrogen levels gradually increase and get to their highest levels right before phase 2.

 It’s time for that egg to hit the road!
 During the ovulatory phase, the egg is released from the ovary’s sac.
 This is the part where Ms. Egg puts on her finest fit and heads down to club Fallopian Tube to see if there are any cute sperm worth talking to.
 (Have we taken this metaphor too far?)

 DAYS: 14 (average)

 Here’s where things get interesting.
 Actually, scratch that, this is all pretty interesting.
 During the luteal phase, the sac (aka “corpus luteum”) produces a hormone called progesterone in preparation for a pregnancy.
-Now your cycle can split off in two ways: in one scenario, there is a pregnancy, and your body begins the preparation for carrying a child.
+Now your teen's cycle can split off in two ways: in one scenario, there is a pregnancy, and their body begins the preparation for carrying a child.
 In scenario two, there is no pregnancy (a.k.a Club Fallopian Tube was kind of busted).
-When there is no pregnancy, the corpus luteum sac dissolves (bye corpus luteum sac!), progesterone levels fall, and your period begins.
+When there is no pregnancy, the corpus luteum sac dissolves (bye corpus luteum sac!), progesterone levels fall, and their period begins.